sofiaech/Spindle-CNC/README.md

 # Spindle-CNC
-ehh just a test really
+This is just a test really so that we can get some good file management habits etc.
+Sadly...
+It is not Wednesday my dudes... :,(